Friday, October 7, 2016

 most accurate translation after all.

-1 See also R. Bultmann, The Gospel of John, pp. 71 ff. n.
+NOTES1 See also R. Bultmann, The Gospel of John, pp. 71 ff. n.
 2.2 E. A. Nida, Good News for Everyone, p.
 64.3 D. Moody, loc. cit., p.
 217, seems to overlook the fact that gennaō can have a female as well as a

-4 Cf. F. Büchsel in TDNT, IV, 737-738.5 So also B. F. Westcott, The Epistles of St. John, Fourth Edition, p.
+male for its subject.4 Cf. F. Büchsel in TDNT, IV, 737-738.5 So also B. F. Westcott, The Epistles of St. John, Fourth Edition, p.
 171 n.
 2.6 E.g. D. Moody, loc. cit., pp. 217, 219.7 Qu.
 By Büchsel in TDNT, IV, 738 n.
 5.8 E.g. D. Moody, loc. cit., p.
 217; E. A. Nida, op. cit., p.
 64; L. Morris, The Gospel according to

-, p.
+John, p.
 105.9 See P. Winter, loc. cit., pp. 338 ff., re ‘beloved’ as a translation of monogenēs.10 Trans. by J. W. Etheridge.11 Philo used the Old Testament in a Greek translation.
 Cf. O. Zöckler in The New Schaff-Herzog

-, IX, 41.12 For the rather considerable evidence of such a text, see P. Winter, loc. cit., pp. 337-8.13 This assumes with U. Wilckens in TDNT, VII, 500 n.
+Encyclopaedia of Religious Knowledge, IX, 41.12 For the rather considerable evidence of such a text, see P. Winter, loc. cit., pp. 337-8.13 This assumes with U. Wilckens in TDNT, VII, 500 n.
 219, that ‘σοφία is expressly defined asπνεύµα in Wis.
 7:22 f.’
 Cf. W. Bieder in TDNT, VI, 371 n.
 188.14 R. Bultmann, loc. cit., states that any influence of this usage on the Fourth Gospel could only be

-‘very indirectly, if there is a connection between it and the use of
+‘very indirectly, if there is a connection between it and the use of µονογ. as a cosmological attribute’.

 Bultmann’s judgment is especially significant in view of the fact that he is prone to derive Johannine